 The Board has concluded that Dr. O'Neill should continue to serve on the Board due to, among other things, his significant experience as CEO and as a senior executive of a number of U.K.-headquartered global businesses, including ICI, a former constituent of the FTSE 100 Index.
 The Board believes that Dr. O'Neill's accounting and financial background and his service on international public company boards, including both Irish and U.K. companies, provide significant insight into international business management, strategy and oversight.
 In addition, Dr. O'Neill's simultaneous Willis Towers Watson and Willis Limited board service is instrumental in facilitating communication between the boards of the two companies.

-Independent Director; Compensation Committee Member; Risk Committee Member
+Independent Director; Compensation Committee Member; Risk Committee Member Director qualification highlights include:

-- CEO/management experience
+- CEO/management and public company CFO experience

-- International business experience
+- International business

+experience

 - Relevant board and committee experience

 Jaymin B. Patel